Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Background

 Off-the-shelf cloud nodes employ \ac{NTP} to synchronize their clocks to a global reference clock.
 Assume a tuple processing ${A}\to{B}\to{C}$ as illustrated in Fig.~\ref{fig:method_ret}.
-An event starts in node~$A$ at time ${T}_{1}$ and ends in node~$C$ at time ${T}_{2}$.
-Note that ${T}_{1}$ and ${T}_{2}$ are generated by $A$ and $C$ respectively; using the time duration ${T}_{2}-{T}_{1}$ introduces a millisecond or higher error-bound.
+A duration starts in Node~$A$ at time ${T}_{1}$ and ends in Node~$C$ at time ${T}_{2}$.
+Note that ${T}_{1}$ and ${T}_{2}$ occurs on nodes~$A$ and $C$, respectively; using time duration ${T}_{2}-{T}_{1}$ introduces a millisecond or higher error~bound.

-\Ac{ReT}~\cite{ReTMethod} eliminates the problem of using \ac{NTP} by preventing the use of \ac{TSC} values generated on different computers.
-To measure the latency of ${A}\to{B}\to{C}$, $C$ sends back an \emph{ReTACK} to $A$ which arrives at ${T}_{3}$.
-Note that ${T}_{1}$ and ${T}_{3}$ are generated on $A$; \ac{ReT} proposes to replace the time duration ${T}_{2}-{T}_{1}$ with the time duration ${T}_{3}-{T}_{1}$. \Ac{ReT} eliminated the inaccuracy of \ac{NTP} but introduced an additional time duration ${T}_{3}-{T}_{2}$.
+\Ac{ReT}~\cite{ReTMethod} eliminates the problem of \ac{NTP} that incurs millisecond-level error bound by reading the global clock within a hierarchy of \ac{NTP} servers, denoted as a root delay $\Delta$ in Inequality~\ref{eq:ntp1}. \Ac{ReT} avoids the use of \ac{TSC} values generated on different computers.
+To measure the latency of ${A}\to{B}\to{C}$, $C$ sends back an \emph{ReTACK} to $A$, which arrives at ${T}_{3}$.
+Note that ${T}_{1}$ and ${T}_{3}$ are generated on $A$; \ac{ReT} replaces the the time duration ${T}_{2}-{T}_{1}$ with the time duration ${T}_{3}-{T}_{1}$. \Ac{ReT} eliminated the inaccuracy of \ac{NTP} at the cost of the inaccuracy imposed by the ReTACK packet transfer time.
 We discuss the detailed implementation and its validation in Section~\ref{exp:ret}.